Why is My Dog Limping? 6 Possible Causes

 If your dog has just started limping and you cannot find an obvious source, waiting a few days is okay.
 They may just be experiencing some discomfort that will be gone in a few days (like how we get muscle cramps).

-If your dog has obvious trauma to its legs, such as bruising, bleeding, or not being able to walk at all, you need to see your vet as soon as possible—many causes for limping need to be addressed in the first 24 hours for a successful outcome.
+You should take your dog to the vet as soon as possible if you notice obvious trauma to their legs, such as bruising, bleeding, or not being able to walk at all.
+Many causes for limping need to be addressed in the first 24 hours for a successful outcome.

-If your dog’s limping worsens or won’t stop after a few days, you need to see your veterinarian.
-Do not give any over-the-counter human pain medications, as many of these are very toxic to dogs, even a small dosage.
+it is also best to see your veterinarian if your dog’s limping worsens or won’t stop after a few days.
+Do not give any over-the-counter human pain medications, as many of them are very toxic to dogs, even in small dosages.

 Final Thoughts on What Causes Dog Limping

-If your dog is limping, there are many possibilities for the cause of this limping.
+If your dog is limping, there are many possibilities for its cause.
 Sometimes, the reasons for your dog’s limping may be extremely obvious, while others are not.

 Only your veterinarian or an expert at an animal hospital can examine your dog and take X-rays to help determine why your dog is limping for certain.
 Depending on the cause (age, broken bones, or dislocated joints), your veterinarian will then prescribe pain medication, joint supplements, muscle relaxers, or physical therapy to help your dog return to their normal happy, and healthy life.